rtanglao/restaurant-11ty-fun/src/reviews.md

 Not in order:

-1. Haru Korean Kitchen, Gastown, Vancouver - Kimchi stew forever
+1. Haru Korean Kitchen, Gastown, Vancouver - Kimchi stew forever (they do have what looks like decent vegetarian!)
 1. New Town Bakery, Chinatown, Vancouver - old school greasy Cantonese but I love it!
 B Chaan forever!
 1. The Boss, Chinatown, Vancouver - a step up from New Town, Pepper beef crispy noodles forever!
 1. Fat Mao, Chinatown, Vancouver - non "authentic" :-) but delicious mapo tofu forever!